TimePre: Bridging Accuracy, Efficiency, and Stability in Probabilistic Time-Series Forecasting: Experiment

-\bfsection{Visualization and Qualitative Analysis} We qualitatively compare TimePre with TimeMCL on the Electricity, Solar, Traffic, Taxi, and Wiki datasets.
+\emph{Visualization and Qualitative Analysis.} We qualitatively compare TimePre with TimeMCL on the Electricity, Solar, Traffic, Taxi, and Wiki data sets.
 As shown in Figure~\ref{fig:visualization}, TimePre produces more stable predictions, whereas the annealed variant exhibits scale drift and the relaxed variant shows only partial improvement.

-On the Wiki dataset, TimeMCL collapses into nearly constant outputs and fails to produce meaningful forecasts, while TimePre remains stable and captures realistic temporal variations.
-Although their Distortion scores are close, TimePre demonstrates superior qualitative performance, maintaining coherent dynamics and consistent scaling ~\cite{karras2019style}.
-These results indicate that TimePre effectively stabilizes WTA training and enhances robustness in large-scale probabilistic forecasting.
+On Wiki, TimeMCL collapses into nearly constant outputs and fails to produce meaningful forecasts, while TimePre remains stable and captures realistic temporal variations.